Understand event statuses

 - Update status when the commercial reality changes, not just when someone asks for a quick internal label.

-- Review status before generating quotes or invoices so downstream work matches the true state of the job.
+- Review status before sending proposals or invoices so downstream work matches the true state of the job.

 Status is a team communication tool, not just a field to fill in.
-If it is stale, quoting, planning, and reporting all become less reliable.
+If it is stale, proposals, planning, and reporting all become less reliable.

 Related pages